 Notes

-- You'll have the best success when your peanut butter balls are cold and your chocolate is hot and melted.
+- Temperature is key: You'll have the best success when your peanut butter balls are cold and your chocolate is hot and melted.
 If your peanut butter balls begin to warm up before being dipped, place back in the refrigerator for a few minutes.
 If your chocolate begins to cool, microwave for 10 seconds and stir.